 young musicians has become one of my favorite parts about music.
-Within my flute studio, I foster an encouraging environment for all students to improve.
+Within the Flute Studio of Amanda Barro, I foster an encouraging environment for all students to improve.

 By using a variety of teaching tools, students will be able to conceptualize the proper way to interpret the music in front of them based on their own learning style.
 Students have the opportunity to become the teacher in their lessons demonstrating their growth and development of musical understanding and what areas need more attention.
 Students build these skills to take into their own practice routines.

 Music also presents an exciting moment for students to apply their knowledge of different school subjects.
 Rhythm can be explained through math while our musical works provide a historical and literary background.
 We also discuss emotions and different styles when learning music.
 As a teacher, it is very important to help a student’s world expand, and it is even more exciting to watch their growth and development in music and their daily lives.
 It is very heartwarming to have a positive impact on a student’s life through music.

 Copyright 2017-2021 Amanda Barro - Flutist.
 All rights reserved.